 - Control is fully configurable

-The Akai Professional MPK249 is an ideal MIDI controller for the pros.
+The Akai Professional MPK249 is one of the best MIDI keyboards used by professionals and bedroom producers.
 It features a more advanced set of capabilities and controllers, making it a versatile option for setting up different types of beats.
-The MIDI controller comes with a range of software suites included.
+This controller comes with a range of software suites included.
 The software consists of Hybrid 3 and Ableton Live Lite.

 Apart from compatibility with the included software solutions, the Akai MPK249 is also fully compatible with your existing version of FL Studio.

-The use of a USB connector on this MIDI controller makes it easier to connect to your existing devices.
+The use of a USB connector on this MIDI keyboard makes it easier to connect to your existing devices.
 The included USB connector can be used on standard Windows-based operating systems.
-Connection options are also available when syncing the MIDI controller with a Mac.
+Connection options are also available when syncing the controller with a Mac.